dpeters1/dominicpeters.ca/about.markdown

     </div>
 </div>

 This website is intended to be a place to document my projects as well as some of the more interesting 'tidbits' I encounter.
-Although I've been doing this for a few years on various sites such as github, hackaday, hackster.io, and youtube, none of these offered a central location to share the things as I wanted.
+Although I've been doing this for a few years on various sites such as github, hackaday, hackster.io, and youtube, none of these offered a central location to share things as I wanted.

 If you have any questions, criticisms, or just want to say hi, you can contact me through the email button below.